mcruzdev/quarkus-outbox-pattern/README.md

 # quarkus-outbox-pattern

+This repository represents the code developed in the [post](https://matheuscruz.dev/2024/01/29/oubox-pattern-in-quarkus).

+---

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .